CyberMiles/blog/content/post/20190614-fairplay9-en.md

 CyberMiles has a strong technology partnership with [AnChain.ai](https://www.anchain.ai/), an AI-powered blockchain security firm.
 In 2018, AnChain.ai detected the first Blockchain APT (BAPT) hack in history: BAPT-FOMO3D that stole $4 millions worth of ETHs.
 BAPT-FOMO3D was a ground breaking discovery in blockchain security.

 The Blockchain APT Metal Arts were created to commemorate this event.
 It is a metal piece measuring 24 inches wide.
 Only 10 pieces were ever created.
 It is valued at $499.
-Now you have a chance to get one!
+The size of this ART is 24 inches.Now you have a chance to get one!
 The ART is the 9th giveaway of FairPlay 10-days campaign, sponsored by AnChain.ai.

 ![](/images/20190614-givwaway9-01.png)